Parx Online Sportsbook

 The current program for casino players offers a free $10 slot play for new enrollees.
 Like most loyalty programs, the more you bet, the higher the tier you obtain.

-You start off at Players level and accrue points over a six-month period to become either Premium or Elite.
+You start at Players’ level and accrue points over six months to become either Premium or Elite.
 Next, you remain on that level for another six months, earning rewards like free plays, complimentary top-shelf beverage service, and priority window service.

 What makes the marriage between Parx Casino and the operators at Kambi such an attractive pairing is the long-term viability that Kambi brings to the table through its experience in the mobile gaming world.